 - a.
-Possible modification of properties especially those control security related flags. - b.
-The .MSG file format specification does not provide for any encryption and so data is in the clear in a .MSG file.
+Possible modification of properties especially security related flags. - b.
+The .MSG file format specification does not provide for any encryption.

 5 Appendix A: Office/Exchange Behavior

 The information in this specification is applicable to the following versions of Office/Exchange: